 When you do get the all-clear from your doctor or midwife to have sex (typically at your 6-week check-up), there will be some questions, possibly some concerns – and definitely a little hesitation.

-So here are some things you should know, they won’t all apply to everyone of course.
-But you know we like you to feel prepared so here goes…
+So here are some things you should know – which won’t all apply to everyone, of course.
+But you know we like you to feel prepared, so here goes…

 1. The first time is likely to hurt